s1155003185/VCCProjectGeneratorVSCodeExtension/README.md

 Cross plaform project to handle Any Interface with C++ dll.
 Maintain those standard already stable long time ago.
 No reason to implement twice.

-Note: Still in initialize version, will have full review when official release

-What news: Generate Json Object by Generation Mode (May have bug and only use property name as key) What next: Attribute of Generate Json Object by Generation Mode, Rewrite Generator as self writing

 Current Stage Objective: Start VCC Project Manager (Multi Project Handling), including Java Interface, Thread, Form, Action, Git.

+Note: Still in initialize version, will have full review when official release Sample Program: To get sample, can download this project from github, then
+    1. go to vpg_vcc_generation_manager_test.cpp
+    2. change GETSET(bool, IsCopyDebugFolderToTestFolder, false); to GETSET(bool, IsCopyDebugFolderToTestFolder, true;
+    3. make unittest -j10
+    4. file will be generated to TestFolder mensioned in vpg_vcc_generation_manager_test.cpp

+## What news
+Generate Json Object by Generation Mode and control key naming style with

+## What next
+Java bridge

 ## Features
 - Easy update project to model version instead of rewrite codebase.
 Just Update Project Genertor to newest version, execute Update and Generation.